zmeyc/UITestUtils/README.md

 func waitForDuration(seconds: NSTimeInterval)
 ```

-Pauses execution of the test for specified number of seconds.
+Pauses execution of the test for a specified number of seconds.
 Example:

 ```swift
 waitForDuration(5)